Chiyotaikai Ryūji: Fighting style

 Chiyotaikai was somewhat above average in size (1.81 m/158 kg), but was nonetheless a very agile fighter who preferred quick decisions by oshi-sumo.
 He was known mostly for his explosive charge at the beginning of his matches (the tachi-ai) and his trademark barrage of forward thrusting hand-slaps (tsuppari).
 Indeed, he was so famous for them that he was sometimes criticized by sumo fans for being a "one-trick pony."
 If Chiyotaikai's opponents managed to grab hold of his mawashi, he usually lost the match.

 His most common winning kimarite was oshi-dashi, which accounted for roughly a third of his wins.
 He also regularly used hataki-komi, the slap down, and tsuki-dashi, the thrust out.
 Only around five percent of his victories were achieved by yori-kiri, the most common overall technique in sumo.

 Personal life

+Chiyotaikai's paternal grandfather is of Taiwanese descent.